-- When cool, place the racks in the desired rack positions. - Push in and turn the oven thermostat knob to the desired oven temperature.
-Allow the oven to preheat for 10 to 15 minutes when baking. - Place the food in the center of the oven, allowing a minimum of two inches between the utensil(s) and the oven walls. - 4.
+When cool, place the oven rack in the desired rack position.

+- Push in and turn the thermostat knob to the desired setting. - 3.
+Allow the oven to preheat for 10 to 15 minutes. - Place the food in the center of the oven, allowing a minimum of two inches between the utensil(s) and the oven walls. - 5.
 Check the food for doneness at the minimum time given in the recipe.
 Cook longer if necessary.
-Opening the oven door frequently causes heat loss which may affect cooking results and increase cooking time. - 5.
-Turn the oven thermostat knob to OFF and remove food from the oven.
+Opening the oven door frequently causes heat loss which may affect cooking results and increase cooking time. - Turn the thermostat knob to OFF and remove the food from the oven.